 Contact the Office of Admissions.
-Upon admission to the college an evaluation of a student’s academic record is performed by the Office of Admissions.
+Upon admission to the university, an evaluation of a student’s academic record is performed by the Office of Admissions.

 No. If a student has previous college work with 30 credit hours and a 3.0 grade point average or 45 credit hours or more with a 2.0 grade point average the student is not required to enroll in ACSM 1110.

 This denotes a course that was transferred in as an elective under that department name.
-It is not equivalent in content with a course represented at OLOL College.
+It is not equivalent in content with a course represented at Franciscan Missionaries of Our Lady University.

 Students may enroll for a maximum of 19 credit hours during fall and spring and 10 credit hours during the summer term (combined sessions).
 The appropriate director or dean may allow students to schedule a maximum of 21 credit hours in the fall or spring and/or 12 credit hours during the summer.